 - Adjusting the Sweetness: Balance is key.
 Pro Tip: Taste the sauce after it cools slightly.
 If it’s too sweet, add a tiny pinch of salt or a touch more molasses for depth.

-- CAUTION: boiling sugar is extremely hot.
+- CAUTION: Boiling sugar is extremely hot.
 Handle very carefully.
 Use a deep pan to avoid bubbling over.

 - This is a very hot mixture, so please avoid the temptation to dip your finger in and have a taste!